Parisson/Telemeta/README.rst

 Here are the main features of Telemeta:

     * Secure archiving, editing and publishing of audio files over internet.
-    * User friendly web frontend including workflows and high level search methods
+    * User friendly and full HTML web frontend including workflows and high level search methods
     * Smart dynamical and skinnable audio player (thanks to Timeside and SoundManager2)
     * "On the fly" analyzing, transcoding and metadata embedding based on an easy plugin architecture
     * Multi-format support : FLAC, OGG, MP3, WAV and more